AdobeDocs/photoshop-api-docs/README.md

 The API's are documented at https://adobedocs.github.io/photoshop-api-docs/

+The code snippets are using one of our [sample psd](https://github.com/AdobeDocs/photoshop-api-docs/blob/master/sample_files/Example.psd) files.
+Please feel free to download and use it for testing.
+Just remember you will need to have this file stored in one of the accepted external storage.
+For more information on storage please refer to the [File Storage](https://github.com/AdobeDocs/photoshop-api-docs#input-and-output-file-storage).

 ### Example 1: /smartObject (Replacing smartobject)

 The `/smartObject` endpoint can take an input PSD file with an embedded smartobject and can replace with another smartobject.